smartinus44/gatsby-plugin-feed-mdx/README.md

 # gatsby-plugin-feed-mdx

-Create an RSS feed (or multiple feeds) for your Gatsby site.
+This is a fork of [gatsby-plugin-feed](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-feed).
+Create an RSS feed (or multiple feeds) for your Gatsby site with MDX.

 ## Install